Static asset selection

 Asset selection based on both resolution and visual style

 You can combine the resolution selector and theme selector in the same Cascades project.
-Simply create folders for each resolution and theme that you want to support, and nest these folders within the assets folder of your project.
+Create folders for each resolution and theme that you want to support, and nest these folders within the assets folder of your project.
 By using this technique, you can create separate sets of assets for each resolution-theme combination that your app supports.

 For example, consider the folder structure that's shown in the image to the right.
 The assets folder contains three resolution folders, corresponding to the BlackBerry Z30 smartphone (720x1280), a device with a physical keyboard (720x720), and the BlackBerry Z10 smartphone (768x1280).